 Shares of the traditional cable and entertainment companies suggest the new-found confidence is extending to investors as well.

 Comcast, owner of NBC Universal, as well as cable systems, has gained 34 percent this year, leading the 16-company S&P 500 Media Index.
-(S5MEDA) Time Warner Cable Inc. (TWC) is second, ahead 30 percent, and Disney is third with a gain of 26 percent.
+(S5MEDA) Time Warner Cable Inc. (TWC:US) is second, ahead 30 percent, and Disney is third with a gain of 26 percent.
 The Dow Jones Industrial Average is up 3.2 percent this year.

 The online drive by established media companies still poses risks to their businesses, according to Robert Johnson, a founder of the BET cable network and the first black U.S. billionaire.